newdev-creator/fastapi-react-mini-blog/README.md

 # fastapi-react-mini-blog

-A little blog to practice making CRUDs between FastApi and React
+A little blog to practice making CRUDs between FastApi and Nextjs

 # <span style="color: red;">Project in development</span>